Forward Swindon's pledge to meet investment challenge

 "It is beginning to bear fruit in terms of the enquiries we are getting, but the key is getting those enquiries into decisions to come and invest here," he said.

 "We have about 30 in the pipeline who are interested.
-A number of those won't come here - either their business will decide to go to another location, which does unfortunately happen for Swindon, or they may decide now's not the right time to make the move that they want."'Take time'
+A number of those won't come here - either their business will decide to go to another location, which does unfortunately happen for Swindon, or they may decide now's not the right time to make the move that they want."

 Swindon Chamber of Commerce said the group was "working hard" for Swindon.